Skip to content

 Populating the Graph

-Now that you have defined the schema, you can insert some data into your database.
+Now that you have defined the schema, it’s time to insert some data into your database.

-It is best practice to organize data with modules and group information together.
-When building a knowledge graph, it makes sense to insert all the data into a module where the module represents the knowledge graph.
+As previously mentioned, modules allow you to organize data and group information.
+So when building a knowledge graph, it makes sense to insert all the data into a module representing the knowledge graph.

-Updating the data within a module requires two steps:
+Updating the data within a module involves two steps:

 1. Defining the data within a temporary module (company_graph).